gilmore-lab/protocols/ssvep-high-density-setup.md

 - Once recording is complete, select the **close session** button on the Net Station computer (this saves the session).

+- Make sure the Net Number and Birthdate are entered into the Info section ()
+  - Open the Session File in Net Station
+  - Navigate to Edit > File Info >
 - Return computers and other devices to their default settings.

 - Return and replug amplifier to its default setup.